 While in Brussels, don’t miss out on the food – be sure to sample the fries, waffles, mussels, and world-famous Belgian beer.

 Brussels also has incredible street art, with gigantic and colorful street art murals around every corner.
+It’s an essential stop on any European itinerary.

 We both pick: Switzerland is a great destination for solo female travelers in summer or winter.
 In summer, go hiking, paragliding, or mountain-climbing in adrenaline-obsessed Interlaken or hike around the Matterhorn in Zermatt.